simp/simp-doc/docs/changelogs/latest.rst

 * Removed all support for v1 data since it was experimental and removed in 3.0.0.

-* Load data from the ``compliance_markup::compliance_map`` Hiera key after compliance profiles in modules to allow for profile tailoring via Hiera.
+* Load data from the :code:`compliance_markup::compliance_map` Hiera key after compliance profiles in modules to allow for profile tailoring via Hiera.
 This means that uses may now override all settings from the underlying compliance maps across all modules to fit their environment specifics.

 pupmod-simp-cron
 ^^^^^^^^^^^^^^^^

-* Manage cron packages by default.
+* Manage :program:`cron` packages by default.

 pupmod-simp-crypto_policy
 ^^^^^^^^^^^^^^^^^^^^^^^^^